aljawaid/AddressBook/README.md

 ## Features

-- Use the standard contact profile to create contacts per project or per task
+- Use the contact profile to create contacts per project or per task
-- Easily assign contacts to tasks
+- Easily link contacts to tasks
-- Show contacts at a glance on each task
+- Show linked contacts at a glance on each task summary
+- Show linked contacts at a glance in the board view
 - Works with MySQL, SQLite and PostgreSQL database types

 **Contact Properties**
-- Add contacts and organisations to tasks using default properties
+- Add contacts and organisations to tasks using property sets or create your own
-- Default properties include:
-  - Name, Organisation, Address, Telephone, Mobile, Email, Website, Reference, Note
-  - Rename or delete default properties
-- Add custom properties to the contact profile
+- Add custom properties to the contact profile using one of the poperty types

 **Property Types**
 - HTML5 validated input types in a neat user-friendly form